SaaS Management FAQ

 How does SaaS Management support access governance?

 SaaS access governance ensures the right people have access to the right applications with appropriate permissions.
-SaaS Management platforms provide user access visibility showing who can access each application, support access reviews to validate that access is still appropriate, enable ownership assignment so someone is accountable for each application, and track user origins (where access was granted, such as Entra ID, Okta, or direct signup).
-This governance reduces risk from inappropriate access and supports compliance requirements.
+SaaS Management platforms surface who can access each app, support periodic access reviews, enable ownership assignment, and track where access was granted (Entra ID, Okta, direct signup).
+This is a core control for SOX, SOC 2, ISO 27001, and most sector-specific regulations.

 How does SaaS Management help with compliance?